Nintendo 2DS Review

 As per usual with Nintendo’s continued drive for absolute perfection, there’s little criticism to throw toward the hardware itself.
 Sit yourself down with the device for even the briefest of gaming sessions, and you’ll be quick to disperse any concerns that had clouded your mind.

-Knee-jerk reactions were dismissive of the 2DS announcement, hardcore gamers circling to criticise the handheld’s “Fisher Price appearance” and asking whether it was April Fool’s Day.
+Knee-jerk reactions were dismissive of the 2DS announcement, hardcore gamers circling to criticize the handheld’s “Fisher Price appearance” and asking whether it was April Fool’s Day.
 Whilst it must be understood that not every product is geared toward attracting the widest possible market, it’s once again the case that you don’t truly understand Nintendo’s hardware decisions until you actually place them in the palm of your hands.

 Looking beyond the admittedly perplexing design, the new slate form approach has seemingly striven to produce a far more robust product.
 Now free from the clamshell design popularised by (and used since) the Nintendo DS launched back in 2004, parents will be safer in the knowledge that, without troublesome hinges, they’re handing their children a product that is far less prone to break.